Panogen/sorazora_serif/README.md

 Right click or double click on the font files and hit "Install".
 If you are installing a new version of the font, hit OK on the prompt that appears.

-Some previous font builds can be found in /sources/builds/.
-However, most of these have been removed to minimize scrolling when I am testing font builds.
-To find these builds, one must go back in the commit history on GitHub.

 ### OpenType features
 |Feature tag|Feature name|Feature description|Usage|
 |---|---|---|---|